oashour/GriffinGroupHandbook/docs/_build/html/_sources/newmemberchecklist.md.txt

 6. Introduce yourself to the admin staff (when in person).

-7. Join the group slack channel (ask any member to invited).
+7. Join the group slack channel (ask any member to get an invitation).

 8. Ask Sinéad if you have any standing collaboration meetings that you should be attending or coordinating.